Selection bias: Observer selection

 Philosopher Nick Bostrom has argued that data are filtered not only by study design and measurement, but by the necessary precondition that there has to be someone doing a study.
 In situations where the existence of the observer or the study is correlated with the data, observation selection effects occur, and anthropic reasoning is required.

 An example is the past impact event record of Earth: if large impacts cause mass extinctions and ecological disruptions precluding the evolution of intelligent observers for long periods, no one will observe any evidence of large impacts in the recent past (since they would have prevented intelligent observers from evolving).
 Hence there is a potential bias in the impact record of Earth.
 Astronomical existential risks might similarly be underestimated due to selection bias, and an anthropic correction has to be introduced.

 Volunteer bias

 Self-selection bias or a volunteer bias in studies offer further threats to the validity of a study as these participants may have intrinsically different characteristics from the target population of the study.
 Studies have shown that volunteers tend to come from a higher social standing than from a lower socio-economic background.
-Furthermore, another study shows that women are more probable to volunteer for studies than males.
+Furthermore, another study shows that women are more probable to volunteer for studies than men.
 Volunteer bias is evident throughout the study life-cycle, from recruitment to follow-ups.
 More generally speaking volunteer response can be put down to individual altruism, a desire for approval, personal relation to the study topic and other reasons.